marvipi/marvipi/README.md

 - Grit
 - Discipline
 - Planning and prioritization
-- Writing, in both Portuguese and English
+- Writing in Portuguese and English

 # Olá, seja bem-vindo! 👋